SERVIR-WA/GALUP/training/1_lu/modules/module1.md

 > :pushpin:<br>
 > In the Browser Panel, you can also add the folder you frequently used to [Favorites](https://docs.qgis.org/3.10/en/docs/training_manual/basic_map/overview.html?highlight=Favorites#basic-the-browser-panel).
 You can also `Rename Favorite...`.

-  Now, lets load _Administration Regions of Ghana_, _Roads Netwrok_, and _Health Facility_ to Map Canvas:
+  Now, lets load _Administration Regions of Ghana_, _Roads Network_, and _Health Facility_ to Map Canvas:

 <div align="center">